-Source: California Municipal Statistics, Inc.
+Source: California Municipal Statistics, Inc. Finance Department, County of Santa Clara

-APPENDIX E: SPECIAL TAX ANNUAL REPORT
+APPENDIX G: SPECIAL TAX ANNUAL REPORT

 SPECIAL TAX ANNUAL REPORT

 This information is provided in the Annual Debt Report to the City Council pursuant to California Government Code Sections 50075, 50075.3, 53410 and 53411.
 California Government Code Section 50075 requires that on or after January 1, 2001, any local special tax measure that is subject to voter approval that would provide for the imposition of a special tax by a local agency shall provide accountability measures that include an annual report.
 California Government Code Sections 53410 and 53411 require the same type of annual report for voter approved bond measures.